-In a first stage, the position of the four wheels is tested against the mesh, in order to know if a tire-road collision is taking place.
+To compute the normal reaction forces acting on each tire, in a first stage, the position of the four wheels are tested against the mesh, in order to know if a tire-road collision is taking place.
 This test also allows to obtain the regions of the mesh that are colliding with each wheel.
 Each one of those regions is made up of several triangles from the mesh.
-In a second stage, the simulator computes the contact contour described by the intersection between the region and the three-dimensional wheel model.
-From that contour, the normal reaction force (magnitude and point of application) between the tire and the road can be computed.
-At this point of the research, the longitudinal and lateral forces acting over each wheel are obtained by means of a basic linearized model which is one of the simplest tire models.
+In a second stage, the normal reaction force (magnitude and point of application) between the tire and the road can be computed, for each wheel, from the orientation and the inter-penetration depth of the stepped triangles.
+Then, the longitudinal and lateral forces acting on each wheel are obtained using the tire model discussed in Section 3.2.

-Through the recording of the driving control inputs given by the throttle-, steer- and brake-bywire systems, the multibody simulator can be fed with the data needed to reproduce the maneuver of the real vehicle prototype.
-Those data are interpolated to address the fact that the data are captured with a certain sample rate while the multibody integrator runs at a different time step.
+The multibody simulator has been prepared to reproduce maneuvers previsouly performed by the vehicle prototype.
+The experimental data recorded during test maneuvers from control inputs and sensors, can be fed into the simulator and passed to the MBS model.
+Those data must be downsampled or upsampled to address the fact that experimental data are captured with a certain sample rate while the multibody integrator runs at a different time step.

-Figure 5: Interpolation of the topographic survey of the test track
+Figure 6: Topographic survey of the test track and its interpolation

-4 FIRST VALIDATION RESULTS
+5 FIRST VALIDATION RESULTS

 To validate the vehicle multibody model, simulation's predictions and experimental data have to be compared.
 Therefore, the maneuver of interest must be repeated in the vehicle simulator.
 For that purpose, the control inputs and the sensor data of the 7 repetition maneuvers have been averaged.
-After that, the average of each control input has been input to the vehicle simulator to repeat the maneuver with the multibody model.
+For each control input, the average has been input to the vehicle simulator to repeat the maneuver with the multibody model.
 Next, as mentioned in Section 2.1, aside from the improvement of the experimental benchmark data through data averaging over the repetition maneuvers, it is also possible to determine a confidence interval that characterizes the uncertainty of the experimental testing and measurement process.
-Here it is supposed that the uncertainty follows a normal distribution, because no other information is available and also for simplicity's sake.
-As the number of samples (i.e. the repetition maneuvers) is small, the Student's t-distribution has been employed to calculate the confidence interval as stated in equation 1.
-The interval employed here is a 95% confidence interval for 6 degrees of freedom as the maneuver has been repeated 7 times.
+Here it is supposed that the uncertainty follows a normal distribution, because no other information is available, and also for simplicity's sake.
+As the number of samples (i.e. the repetition maneuvers) is small, the Student's t-distribution has been employed to calculate the confidence interval as stated in Eq.
+(6).
+The interval employed here is a 95% confidence interval with 6 degrees of freedom, as the test maneuver has been repeated 7 times.

-$$\bar{x} \pm t{(1-\alpha/2)}^{n-1} \cdot \frac{S}{\sqrt{n}} \tag{1}$$ where $\bar{x} = \frac{1}{n} \sum{i=1}^{n} x_i$ is the sample mean, $t{(1-\alpha/2)}^{n-1}$ is the upper $(1 - \alpha/2)$ critical value for the t distribution with (n-1) degrees of freedom, $S^2 = \frac{1}{n-1} \sum{i=1}^{n} (x_i - \bar{x})^2$ is the sample variance and n is the sample number.
+$$\bar{x} \pm t{(1-\alpha/2)}^{n-1} \cdot \frac{S}{\sqrt{n}} \tag{6}$$ where $\bar{x}=\frac{1}{n}\Sigma{i=1}^nx_i$ is the sample mean, $t{(1-\alpha/2)}^{n-1}$ is the upper $(1-\alpha/2)$ critical value for the t distribution with (n-1) degrees of freedom, $S^2=\frac{1}{n-1}\Sigma{i=1}^n(x_i-\bar{x})^2$ is the sample variance and n is the sample number.
 The calculated confidence interval means that a confidence interval in which the true mean is included between the lower and upper bounds, can be found with probability 0.95, for each time step.
 It is worthwhile pointing out that this confidence interval reduces when increasing the number of samples (i.e. the number of repetition maneuvers) and that it is centered at the sample mean.
-Figure 6 demonstrates the rear wheel torque for the maneuver repetitions as well as the mean rear wheel torque and its 95% confidence interval.
+Fig. (7) shows the rear wheel torque for the maneuver repetitions as well as the mean rear wheel torque and its 95% confidence interval.